Thermalization of two- and three-dimensional classical lattices

-For a finite-size system, since frequency peaks would be broadened by the nonlinearity, such that a frequency peak will have a finite width proportional to $\gamma_{k_1}^{s_1}$.
-As a result, the resonance condition can be replaced by the quasi-resonance condition,
+Note that due to the existence of nonlinearity, a frequency would be broadened by the nonlinearity \cite{2011LNP825N}, leading to a finite width proportional to $\gamma_{k_1}^{s_1}$.
+As a result, the resonance condition Eq.~(\ref{eq:MWRC_w}) can be replaced by the quasi-resonance condition for a finite-size system,

-Since the space between frequency peaks of neighbour modes is about $1/N$, this condition can be satisfied for a fixed $g$ (i.e., with a fixed nonlinearity) as long as $N$ is large enough.
+The frequency spacing decreases as $\sim 1/N$ for low frequency modes, or $\sim 1/N^2$ for high-frequency modes.
+Consequently, this condition must be satisfied for a fixed nonlinearity $g$ as long as $N$ is large enough, and $\omega_k^s$ can take continues values in a bounded interval for a lattice model with fixed lattice space.

-The constant $\gamma_{k_1}^{s_1}$ is also determined by the interaction matrix element $W_{1\ldots \ell}^{\ell+1\dots n}$.
-For lattices with disordered mass, this term is generally nonzero.
-Therefore, a sufficient large disordered lattice can always satisfy the resonance and interconnection conditions of $n$-waves, as long as there exist $n$-th-order polynomial term in the perturbation potential.